aristosv/mediastack/README.md

 Run the command above on a Raspbery Pi running Raspbian Stretch Lite, and you'll end up with Sonarr / Radarr / Jackett / Deluge installed in a containerized environment.

-This is how you can access all the software:
+This is how you can access all the web apps:

 ```
 Name: portainer